magopian/blog/src/making-a-pong-game-in-elm.md

 [commit](https://github.com/magopian/elm-pong/commit/8c560e9a5d9b0b0803cecedea4bd5b07b0336166)

-This is a custom time named `OnAnimationFrame` which takes (includes? encapsulates? boxes?) a float which is the number of milliseconds since the previous animation frame.
+This is a custom type named `OnAnimationFrame` which takes (includes? encapsulates? wraps? boxes?) a float which is the number of milliseconds since the previous animation frame.

 We can now use this `Msg` type everywhere we used the unit previously...